 For measures that require identification of provider type, provider type classification should be based on the rendering provider (not billing provider) unless otherwise indicated in the specifications.
 Rendering provider is more likely to capture the individual who actually performed the service.
-Typically, the claims/encounter database includes both the provider ID (tax ID, NPI, or program assigned ID) as well as the provider type (e.g., using the NUCC maintained provider taxonomy codes).
+Typically, the claims/encounter database includes both the provider ID (tax ID, NPI, or program assigned ID) as well as the provider type (e.g., NUCC maintained provider taxonomy codes).
 In cases where the provider taxonomy is not available in the claims/encounter database, users should link the provider ID in the claims database to the provider taxonomy in the provider database.
-When linking to the provider database is necessary to identify the provider taxonomy: if an individual provider ID maps to more than one taxonomy, the service should be counted as a dental service if any of the taxonomies that the i Without taxonomy codes that distinguish allied dental professionals practicing independently versus under the supervision of a dentist, administrative claims data may not distinguish whether services are provided under the supervision of a dentist.
+When linking to the provider database is necessary to identify the provider taxonomy: if an individual provider ID maps to more than one taxonomy, the service should be counted as a dental service if any of the taxonomies that the provider maps to is within the list presented in Table 2 with the exception of dental hygienist if the dental hygienist is not under the supervision of a dentist.
+As a last resort, when "rendering" provider information is not available, the billing provider's taxonomy may be used.
+If the billing provider is used, this should be noted in the performance report.

+1 Without taxonomy codes that distinguish allied dental professionals practicing independently versus under the supervision of a dentist, administrative claims data may not distinguish whether services are provided under the supervision of a dentist.